Skip to main content

 Why is the world green: testing top-down control of plant-herbivore food webs by experiments with birds, bats and ants

 As the first project ever, we managed to replicate standardized manipulative experiment aiming to exclude various predators individually and in combinations.
-We study their synergic and individual effect on trophic cascades, at several sites globally and mainly also in forest canopies, which are highly inaccessible.
+We studied their synergic and individual effect on trophic cascades, at several sites globally in forest canopies, which are highly inaccessible.
 This is a new aspect of the ecological studies, as we will be the first who will be able to make some robust and combined conclusions about how predators and trophic cascades function in canopies of forests.
-Despite our methods used are not all new, their precision and scale are novel.
+Precision and scale of our methods are novel.
 It appears that by fine identification of all aspects of the trophic levels, and thus work of specialists on the predators as well as lower trophic levels and plants, novel factors affecting the trophic cascades appear.
-With respect to our work in canopies, our results so far go directly against the theoretical expectations.
-In most of the study sites, we did not find what was predicted for functioning of canopies based on the previous work (mostly originating from a single crane in Panama).
-Thanks to the work in several canopies by standardized and precise methodology, we are getting data which are very unique.
-Similarly, with identification of predators to species and counting their abundances in standardized manner, we can define their feeding guild, biomass which provides much stronger explanatory variables for the effect we observe, than typically used indexes of diversity.
-Our state of art thus lies on the scale and precision of the survey, which is rarely achieved.
+With respect to our work in canopies, our results go directly against the theoretical expectations.
+In most of the study sites, we did not find what was predicted for functioning of canopies.
+Thanks to the state of art work in several canopies by standardized methodology, we got the data which are very unique.
+Similarly, with identification of predators to species and counting their abundances in standardized manner, we were able to define their feeding guild, biomass which provides much stronger explanatory power than typically used indexes of diversity.

 Team of PhD students sampling arthopods and leaves of a sapling in Australia.